masasin/masasin.github.io/docs/cv/mentoring.md

-# Teaching Experience
+# Mentoring Experience
 _2003 &ndash; Present_

 ???+ summary

+    - 20+ years experience mentoring colleagues, classmates and students, including 4 years as a senior developer
+    - Recognized for my ability to break down and explain complex concepts at all levels
+    - Have received praise for my patience and effective teaching methods
-    - Over 20 years of experience as a private tutor, teaching subjects ranging from math and physics to English and Japanese, as well as Python for project work.
+    - Taught subjects ranging from math and physics to English and Japanese, as well as Python

-    - I have a long history of helping colleagues and classmates, tutoring them in various subjects, mentoring peers, and helping people with problems in general.
+## Mentoring colleagues and students
+I have mentored coworkers in [all of my jobs](work/index), and while at [Kyoto University], in Python and software development best practices.
+This includes 4 years as a senior developer, where I took part in onboarding new hires.

-    - Recognized for the ability to explain complex concepts in simple terms and have received praise for patience and effective teaching methods.
+I have received praise for my patience and ability to explain complex concepts effectively.
-    - I teach both locally and remotely.
+I have also participated in outreach events, such as the [CodeBar at Adimian](work/adimian.md).

+At the [University of Waterloo](education/waterloo), I spent many long hours helping my classmates with projects and assignments, and tutoring them in subjects that they were weak in.

+I also became a mentor to younger students.
+I participated in orientation week, tutored them with their courses, and helped navigate the university system, including course selection, the co-op process, getting accommodations, and more.
+In addition, I helped many people with personal problems ranging from relationships to academics, from mental health to work and finances.

+In 2012 and 2013, I was shadowed by two international exchange students, and helped them integrate into Canada and the university.
+I also taught beginner and intermediate Japanese courses as a volunteer with the [University of Waterloo Culture and Language Exchange Club](https://uwclec.webs.com/).

 ## Private tutor
 I started tutoring in middle school, when I helped a neighbour pass his national exam.